dials/dials/doc/sphinx/documentation/tutorials/multi_crystal_analysis.rst

 to get an MTZ file as fast as possible.
 This is a terrible way to integrate data usually!::

-  dials.integrate refined_experiments.json indexed.pickle profile.fitting=False prediction.dmin=8.0 prediction.dmax=8.1
+  dials.integrate refined_experiments.json indexed.refl profile.fitting=False prediction.dmin=8.0 prediction.dmax=8.1

 The :samp:`profile.fitting=False` option ensures we only do summation integration, no profile fitting, while the :samp:`prediction.dmin=8.0` and